zeinabourhane/zeinabourhane.github.io/outreach.md

 ---
 ## **V- Workshops (2)**

 - **Valorize the thermal water in the Pyrenees** (2026).
+More information coming soon.

-> The workshop will take place at Université de Pau et des Pays de l’Adour.
+> The workshop will take place at Université de Pau et des Pays de l’Adour on 25 June.
 More information coming soon.

 - **Les Marvels de l'environnement** (2026).
 Pau, France.